8.37 Child victims of modern slavery and trafficking

 Trafficked Children who are Looked After

-Trafficked children identified as Unaccompanied Asylum Seeking Children (UASC) may be accommodated by the local authority under Section 20 of the Children Act 1989.
+Trafficked children may be accommodated by the local authority under Section 20 of the Children Act 1989.
+This is most often because they have been identified as Unaccompanied Asylum Seeking Children.

 The assessment of their needs to inform their Care Plan should include a risk assessment of how the local authority intends to protect them from any trafficker being able to re-involve the child in exploitative activities.
 This plan should include contingency plans to be followed if the child goes missing.